Michel Termanini

-Michel "Dado" Termanini (born 8 May 1998) is a professional footballer who currently plays as a defender for Kazma.
-Born in Sweden, Termanini opted to represent Palestine internationally.
+Michel "Dado" Termanini (born 8 May 1998) is a professional footballer who currently plays as a defender.
+Born in Sweden, he represents the Palestine national team.

 Professional career

 Termanini started playing football when he was ten and started his career at BK Olympic in Malmö.
 Termanini joined AFC Eskilstuna at the age of 17 from LB07 Termanini made his professional debut with Ekstilstuna in a 2–1 Allsvenskan win over Kalmar FF on 15 July 2017.

 Temanini moved back to Palestine, when he signed for Hilal Al-Quds on 25 September 2018.
 On 21 April 2019, he returned to Sweden and joined Torns IF.
 On 18 August 2020, he moved to Egypt and joined ZED FC. after four months, he signed a one-year contract with Oman Professional League side Al-Nasr on 13 December 2020.

 On 1 July 2021, he contracted with Kazma SC until the end of the 2021–22 season.